na-na-hi/renget/archive/alichat.md

 	**SillyTavern (staging) -> https://github.com/SillyTavern/SillyTavern/tree/staging**

-	**Ali:Chat Lite (in collaboration with Kingbri.
-This has the most up to date techniques included in it, and this style is how I personally format all my cards in): https://rentry.co/kingbri-chara-guide**
+	**Ali:Chat Lite (in collaboration.
+This has the most up to date techniques included in it, and this style is how I personally format all my cards in) -> https://rentry.co/kingbri-chara-guide**

+	**World Info / Lorebook Guide (in collaboration) -> https://rentry.co/world-info-encyclopedia**

 	**v1 is here -> [Ali:Chat Style (v1.0)](https://docs.google.com/document/d/1qvcvZWhp24p14dsMlmj7vN4cM5RTDSj0gLaZSl1PPO8)**
 ***